Skin conditions addressed with TCM Dermatology

 What is TCM Dermatology

 Traditional Chinese Medicine (TCM) has been used to address skin diseases for more than two thousand years.
-TCM dermatology is a comprehensive, methodical system of treatment that excels where modern dermatology often fails – specifically when tackling autoimmune and inflammatory skin disorders.
+TCM dermatology is a comprehensive, methodical system of treatment that excels where modern dermatology often fails – when tackling autoimmune and inflammatory skin disorders.
 In Chinese Medicine, the goal is to create a complete shift in the body’s internal environment, so that the disease is either completely eradicated, or kept steadily under control.
-The outcomes can often include complete clearing of skin and internal symptoms of the disease.
+The outcomes can often include complete clearing of skin and systemic symptoms of the disease.
 TCM dermatology views superficial inflammation as only one aspect of the disease.
-Other important aspects include systemic inflammation, impaired microcirculation, and dysfunction and malnourishment of skin layers, as well as the whole body.
+Other important aspects include systemic inflammation, impaired microcirculation, and dysfunction and malnourishment of skin layers.
 In TCM dermatology the goal is both to clear inflammation and restore normal physiological functions necessary for healthy and well-nourished skin.

 TCM Dermatology Treatment Timeline